Kitware/trame/docs/content/docs/howdoi-table.md

 # How do I present a dataframe

-This example illustrates how to display tabular data from pandas in Trame.
+This example illustrates how to display tabular data from pandas in trame.
 In the example below we use [vuetify.VDataTable](https://vuetifyjs.com/en/components/data-tables/), which has features like sorting, searching, pagination, content-editing, and row selection.

 ## Code